Alfred Clint (Australian painter): Adelaide

+Cartoon by Alfred Clint featuring various vignettes of Adelaide political character, 1874.

 By March 1873 Clint had relocated to Adelaide after being engaged by Samuel Lazar as scenic artist for the Theatre Royal.
 In July 1873 it was written that Clint's "scenery on the stage of the Royal has won so much well-deserved admiration during the recent dramatic season".

 While living in Adelaide Clint was the chief cartoonist for the short-lived weekly illustrated newspaper The Mirror, first published in July 1873.
 His images in the first edition included "representations of street scenes in Adelaide, and an excellent portrait of Governor Musgrave, who is exhibited as being warmly welcomed by fair Australia on his landing".
 Clint's cartoons were later featured in The Lantern from its first issue of 5 September 1874 until the end of 1875.

 Walter R. Morton, the owner of the Southern Cross Hotel, employed Clint to paint several large watercolour pictures which included prominent citizens of Adelaide.
 The paintings were exhibited at the hotel, described as a "great attraction to the frequenters of the Southern Cross".
 Clint's paintings were in the form of detailed Adelaide street or interior scenes featuring a multitude of recognisable characters, sometimes in humorous situations.
 Clint's first painting for Morton depicted "a number of colonists" assembled in the interior of the Adelaide Post Office building, "and was much admired for the excellency of most of the likenesses".
 His second picture, publicly displayed in March 1874, depicted a street scene in King William Street as Governor Musgrave's carriage was passing.
 Included in the painting as spectators were "all classes of the community", numbering about one hundred, including "brokers, and M.P.'s, knights, C.M.G.'s, editors, clergymen, lawyers, publicans, and other sinners".